tomwaddington/origin/docs/guidance/utilities.md

 ## Utility classes

+## Classes
+Each utility class applies one value to one property.
+They're designed to do one thing no matter what.
+They're predictable, composable, and immutable.

+Our CSS utilities define all of our global CSS values and provide universal methods of declaring them.

 Utility classes can be generated in your output CSS so they can be applied directly to HTML elements.
 They will produce the same effect as using the utility mixins, with one very important difference: **utility classes all have `!important` set**.
 This is deliberate; utility classes should _do one thing no matter what_.

 Utility classes should be used sparingly.
 They’re useful for quickly prototyping ideas or hacking together a quick modification of a component before deciding whether to actually make that modification _part_ of the component.
 But always aim to use utility mixins; doing so encourages the idea of building self-contained components.
 Components should define and control their own states and variations.

 ### How to generate utility classes
-Set a utility to `true` in your project’s [`_utility-settings.scss`](https://github.com/fac/origin/blob/master/assets/scss/local/_utility-settings.scss) and the associated utility classes will appear in your output CSS file.
+Set a utility to `true` in your project’s [`_utility-settings.scss`]({{ site.github.repo }}/blob/master/assets/scss/local/_utility-settings.scss) and the associated utility classes will appear in your output CSS file.
 Naturally these will add weight to your file, so keep an eye on the file size.

 ### Example